lauraminicucci10/LTLf_based_trace_alignment/README.md

 ## 1 - Introduction

 This repository contains the project for the course of Reasoning Agents 2022, Sapienza University of Rome, held by Prof. Fabio Patrizi.
-The tutor of our project is  Dott.
+The tutor of this project is  Dott.
 Francesco Fuggitti.

 ## 2 - Problem